Sayak9495/DuckItUp/README.md

 4. You are good to go.

 # Features
 1. Search Google button.
-[Click on it to go directly to google with the same seacrch query]
+[Click on it to go directly to google with the same seacrch query] - WORKING
-2. Movie Ratings and info when searched for a movie.
+2. Movie Ratings and info when searched for a movie. - WORKING